 Molten Aura Labs Introduces SANDCRAFTED® Borosilicate Colors

-Our unique process begins with crystalline quartz silica.
+Our unique glass colors start as crystalline quartz silica.
 That silica gets combined with high-purity chemicals, then melted into glass at temperatures exceeding 3000 degrees Fahrenheit.
 Samples of each formula are tested at The Orton Materials Testing and Research Center for exact strain point, annealing point, and CTE (Coefficient of Thermal Expansion).

 Every element we use in the glass affects it’s working characteristics in some way.
 Having complete control over the composition allows us to minimize undesirable traits while maximizing color saturation and usability.
 No color is ever going to work exactly like clear.
 However, we go to great lengths to ensure that the balance of CTE and viscosity ensures compatibility with the NIST Borosilicate standard (3.3 x 10-60).

 Simply put, we wanted stronger colors without sacrificing compatibility.
 To us, the industry standard process of buying clear glass, grinding it into powder, and adding small amounts of colorants seems outdated and inflexible.
 Clear borosilicate is essentially 81% Silica, 13% Boron, 4% Alkali, 2% Alumina.
 As soon as you add anything to the clear cullet to colorize it, you alter the ratio, changing its workability.
-With few exceptions, you cannot develop strongly colored, perfectly compatible glass using this method.
-And now we are seeing that even those few exceptions are being “watered down” to minimize their own inherent issues such as boiling, excessive air content, or color burnout.
+Trying to create saturated colors using pre-made glass as a base presents far too many limitations.

-But our desire to push the boundaries of glass and technology to create deep, vibrant colors for the borosilicate palette, drove us to persist.
 If you are familiar with painting and the process of mixing colors, then you know that a color can never get any more saturated than it is “straight from the tube”, so to speak.
 As soon as you mix a color with any other color, it loses intensity.
 A painter has the luxury of starting with extremely saturated colors, allowing for the maximum range of hue, saturation, and value in the final work.
 In a similar way, we want to give glass artists a deeper toolset to choose from.
 Our colors are designed to be layered over or under clear, applied over white or Moonstone, vac-stacked, blown-in, or used at full-strength.

 Our vision is to propel a new generation of borosilicate artwork forward with the richness and optical clarity that has been a staple in soft glass for centuries.
 We see SANDCRAFTED® glass as the logical next frontier for discerning borosilicate artists.